odud-by/uae-fdi-resilience-analysis/README.md

 FDI exhibits strong persistence: last-year inflows affect next-year outcomes.
 This reflects the role of project pipelines, reinvestment decisions, and implementation lags in large-scale investments.
 Once momentum builds, it tends to carry into the following year before gradually dissipating.

 Oil prices influence FDI in stages rather than instantaneously.
 Initial oil shocks generate caution and uncertainty, but as liquidity improves and confidence returns, inflows recover.
-Thus indicating that UAE FDI moves closely with regional liquidity cycles.
+This means UAE FDI moves closely with regional liquidity conditions.

-GDP growth is positively associated with FDI but plays a secondary role.
-Trade Openness does not materially influence year-to-year fluctuations, suggesting it operates more as a structural determinant than a cyclical driver.
+GDP growth supports FDI but plays a secondary role.
+Trade openness does not materially influence year-to-year fluctuations, operating more as a structural backdrop than a cyclical driver.

 These channels provide the foundation for interpreting the scenario results that follow.